finn-no/tech.finn.no/_posts/2011-02-01-developing-for-mobile-is-punk-rock.markdown

-Frank and Sven Inge from [Team Mobile](http://labs.finn.no/wp-content/uploads/2011/01/Teambilde-med-Kjetil.png) at FINN.no presented the [beta for m.finn.no](http://beta.m.finn.no).
-As [ announced previously on labs.finn.no](http://labs.finn.no/prov-utkast-til-ny-mobilweb-beta-m-finn-no/) the beta for our mobile web service is now available for testing and feedback.
+Frank and Sven Inge from Team Mobile at FINN.no presented the [beta for m.finn.no](http://beta.m.finn.no).
+As announced previously on labs.finn.no[Gone] the beta for our mobile web service is now available for testing and feedback.
 We are very excited about this application and we feel that it takes mobile web to a new level here in Norway.